 Launching a product in the wine and spirits industries is no easy task.
-Not only is there a lot of financial commitment, but there is an emotional component involved.
-After figuring out what is going to go into your bottle, the emotional part comes when you are attempting to figure out how you are going to attract people to purchase your product.
+Not only are there a lot of financial commitments, but there is an emotional component involved as well.
+After figuring out your recipe, it is now time to put a look, feel, and story behind the brand.

-All of these things take time, effort, and can be an emotional strain.
-You may have taken months to come up with a look and feel that you think works for your brand.
+All of these choices take time, effort, and can be an emotional strain.

-But after a year on the shelves, are you getting the results that you were hoping for?
+But lets come to the conclusion that you completed the first design.
+Are you getting the results you were hoping for?
+Are distributors turning away meetings?
 What are your buyers saying?

 If your product is not producing the kind of positive feedback or results you were expecting, it may be time for a branding exercise.

-Whether you are producing fine wine, a unique spirit, or have created the perfect mixer, you are going to want to ask your self the following question:
+Whether you are producing fine wine, a unique spirit, or have created the perfect mixer, you are going to want to ask your self the following questions:

 Why are people going to choose my product?

-During the excitement of launching a new product, it can be very difficult to align everything initially.
-For many entrepreneurs, the thought of delaying the debut of their product because the branding is not 100% is unthinkable.
+During the excitement of launching a new product, it can be very difficult to see the full scope of the big picture.
+For many entrepreneurs, the thought of delaying the debut of their product because the branding is not 100%, is unthinkable.

 Many are fine with “good enough,” and chose to wait to even consider talking about rebranding until the second or third major inventory buy.